Ratcliffe, the CIA director, defends group chat that inadvertently included a journalist

 Commercial beekeepers in Texas have lost about two thirds of their honey bees since June last year, according to a recent survey.
 Full Story

-Sen. Brandon Creighton has filed bills that would ban diversity, equity and inclusion policies related to hiring and programming, while creating ways for parents to complain about violations.
+The bill would ban diversity, equity and inclusion policies related to hiring and programming, while creating ways for parents to complain about violations to the DEI ban.
 Full Story

 Olivia Julianna, 22, loves politics but hates the in-fighting she sees in too many Democratic campaigns in the state.
 Full Story